Modernly designed attic bathroom in Clay Cross

 Loft minimalist bedroom with mattress in Clay Cross

-Wooden office in the attic in Clay Cross
+Modern bedroom in attic in Clay Cross

 Modernly designed attic bathroom in Clay Cross

-Child's room in the attic in Clay Cross
+Bathroom in the attic in Clay Cross

 If the answer is yes, then an attic conversion could absolutely be for you!